Quick Loader

 Click on the Open Input File

 button to select the file to be imported.
 Upon clicking, app shows the below dialog.
-You can enter the data directly
+You

 - App supports loading CSV/TSV/Json/Excel (.xlsx) files